axelvaldez/radical-companies/_posts/radical-model/2023-01-17-radical-coops.markdown

  </ul>

 <h1>And Co-Management?</h1>
- <p>Co-ops generally have traditional <span class="_paradigm">Fiat</span> hierarchies in place.
-In Italy, many (most?) co-ops have had the same bosses for many, many years.
-Mondragon, in Spain, has alway had a <span class="_paradigm">Fiat</span> hierarchy in place. <span class="_quotespan">But they are elected by the community.</span> They are co-ops, but not co-management because it is managed by a <span class="_paradigm">Fiat</span> hierarchy.
+ <p>Co-ops generally have traditional  hierarchy.
 It still carries the presumption that the little people&mdash;most of us&mdash;need a boss&mdash;a few of them&mdash;to tell them what to do.</p>
 <h1 class="_section">ENDNOTES</h1>
  <ul>
   <li id="en01">